 When my daughters fight and Frida tells Ava, “You just think that because you’re stupid.”
 I intervene to tell her what she’s saying is unkind and unhelpful.

 But I don’t tell her we shouldn’t use that word in my house.
 Because we do.
 Because a lot of things are stupid.
 Books, TV shows, IKEA furniture, even people sometimes.
 I actively encourage my kids to talk about the ways in which they think people or things are stupid, as long as what they’re saying is substantive.
-As long as they’re drawing out the essence of what it means to be stupid, why people act that way, and how to avoid it.
 It doesn’t cross the line until it’s used as an epithet.
 Until they’re using their words to try to harm someone.

 It might sound like this requires some extra thinking, and it does.
 But the guidelines are pretty simple.
 Words can be used to describe things substantively (i.e. in ways that contain observation or analysis) or they can be used as epithets or slurs (i.e. empty stand-ins for meaning, intended only to harm).
 The reason slurs and epithets leap so readily into our mouths is because they are easy.
 They literally require no thought.
 My guess is that this is the root of the “swearing indicates lazy thinking,” argument against profanity.
 Turns out it’s not the words themselves, but how you use them.
 Indeed, an oft-cited 2016 Marist College study found precisely the opposite: the more fluent its subjects were in swearing, the better their language skills tended to be.

 I grew up in a household where the primary rule was “if you don’t have anything nice to say, don’t say anything at all.”
 This, of course, included swear words, but also extended to almost any critical speech.
 In effect, “stupid” was banned alongside “shit” and “fuck.”